fde-capu/Philosophers/README.md

 - `main.c`: one thread per philosopher.
 - `forks.c`: mutex locks.
-- `grep -rnC 5 g_lock_print`.
-Every time something logs.
+- ``strategy.c` and `forks.c`.
+Every time something changes, it quickly enter the logging line.
 - I have set `time_to_die == 0` as invalid argument.
   `g_a_m_e_o_v_e_r` is a global that whenever set to `1`, the thread `free`s itself and exit gracefully.
 This variable will never be reset to zero.
 Therefore, there is no reason for mutexing it.
   Using `philo_one 2 300 100 200` will show that when a philosopher
   eats and dies at the same time, it will instead only die.
-  Side note: starving death may also occur while the philosopher is eating (seen this happen occasionally with `philo_one 4 100 300 200`): strict interpretation of `time_to_die`.
-I find this odd, starving should start counting only when someone finishes the meal.
 - `philo_one 5 800 200 200` ok with leaks (see notes below).
 - `philo_one 5 800 200 200 7` ok.
-- `philo_one 4 410 200 200`.
-To say "no one should die" is not possible,
+- `philo_one 4 410 200 200` ok with leaks.
-  since depending on CPU state luck, a philosopher may take two forks simultaneously.
-See notes below.
+- `philo_one 4 310 200 100`
-  To prevent exceptions, all `philo_one` even id philosophers start `EVEN_ODD_DELAY` microseconds late.
+  To prevent exceptions, all `philo_one` odd id philosophers start thinking and even ones start in deep sleeping state.

 ## `philo_two`